brianjcarroll8/Gatsby/docs/tutorial/pixabay-source-plugin-tutorial.md

 ---
-title: "Creating an Image Source Plugin"
+title: "Creating a Pixabay Image Source Plugin"
 ---

 ## What this tutorial covers